-If you’ve followed Growing The Home Garden for any length of time you probably know that I’m a proponent of raised bed gardening.
+Here at Growing The Home Garden I’m a huge proponent of raised bed gardening.
 Raised beds can be made of all sorts of materials and have all kinds of advantages for growing a garden.
 Raised beds are great solution for many tricky situations in the garden.
 Here are a few ways that raised beds can help a garden that may have some issues!

 5 Situations that Call for Raised Beds